lawpatch/au-confidentiality/README.md

 The language describes how confidential information received by one or both parties to an agreement must be treated.

 ### Simple confidentiality obligations with LawPatch
 Confidential information is a technical area, but most contractual arrangements about confidentiality are pretty similar.
-This LawPatch language covers the main issues that come up in most confidentiality clauses.
-That allows you to streamline your agreement by taking out all that technical language and leaving the job to LawPatch.
+This LawPatch language covers the main issues that come up when dealing with confidentiality, so you can streamline your agreement.

 ### Obligations can go both ways or one way
-This repo is designed so that it can be used to capture both:
+The LawPatch confidentiality language is designed so that it can be used to capture both:
 - a scenario where *only one* party is receiving confidential information; and
 - a sceneario where *both parties* are disclosing confidential information to each other.